How to plant indoor narcissi

 - Plant in good compost like John Innes No.2 with the tips out of the soil

-- Place them in a cool, dark place for a couple of weeks to allow the roots to develop
+- Please place them in a cool, dark place for a couple of weeks to allow the roots to develop

 - Once shoots are established, bring them into the light in a cool room